tejasholla23/Ad_Replacer/README.md

 - **Scoring Logic**: You can view the heuristic score for any element by setting `const DEBUG = true;` in `content.js`.
 - **Custom Facts**: You can expand the educational database by adding strings to the `facts` array in `content.js`.

+## ⚠️ Limitations

+- Ads rendered inside **shadow DOM** or highly sandboxed environments may not be fully accessible.
+- Some advanced anti-adblock implementations may bypass detection.
+- This extension is designed for educational purposes and not intended for real ad monetization replacement.

 ---